veerakumark1999/textEditor/README.md

 This project is open-source under the MIT License.

 💡 Author
-Your Name – Veerakumr K
+Your Name – Veerakumar K
 Made with ❤️ for learning & sharing